-In accordance with the accounting guidance on embedded conversion features, the conversion feature associated with the 2020 Notes was initially valued at \$26.1 million and bifurcated from the host debt instrument and recorded in "Additional paid-in capital".
+In accordance with the accounting guidance on embedded conversion features, the conversion feature associated with the issuance of the 2020 Notes was initially valued at \$26.1 million and bifurcated from the host debt instrument and recorded in "Additional paid-in capital".
 The resulting debt discount on the 2020 Notes is being amortized to interest expense at the effective interest rate over the contractual terms of the 2020 Notes.
-The following table presents the components of the 2020 Notes as of March 27, 2020 and December 31, 2019 (in thousands, except for years and percentages):
+The following table presents the components of the 2020 Notes as of June 26, 2020 and December 31, 2019 (in thousands, except for years and percentages):